-Marriages, however, are not random.
-There is large body of empirical and theoreti- cal work that indicates that marriages exhibits strong selection, or what is referred to as assortative matching, on traits (Averett and Korenman 1996; Averett, Sikora, and Argys 2008; Becker 1973, 1974, 1993; Browning, Chiappori, and Lechene 2006; Chiappori, Oref- fice, and Quintana-Domeque 2012).
-Also, Duncan and Trejo (2011) shows a similar pattern of assortative matching among Mexicans in the United States.
-These papers suggest that inter-ethnic WH and HW marriages will, on average, consist of partners sharing similar characteristics.
-Consequently, the literature would predict that both WH and HW parents will be similar in all aspects that are relevant to a child’s labor market outcomes.
-I will go over the empirical evidence from the data to show that this is actually the case.
+A large body of empirical and theoretical work indicates that marriages exhibit strong selection, or “assortative matching.”
+(Averett and Korenman 1996; Averett, Sikora, and Argys 2008; Becker 1973, 1974, 1993; Browning, Chiappori, and Lechene 2006; Chiappori, Oref- fice, and Quintana-Domeque 2012).
+Duncan and Trejo (2011) show a similar pattern of assortative matching among Mexicans in the United States.
+Interethnic WH and HW marriages generally consist of partners sharing similar characteristics, suggesting both WH and HW parents are similar in aspects relevant to labor market outcomes.

-Another threat to identification could arise from measurement error in using the place of birth of parents in the CPS data as a proxy for a parent’s ethnicity and last name.
-The CPS only asks about the place of birth of parents and not their ethnic or racial identity.
-Therefore, it is possible that a native-born father could be a second-generation or later immigrant from a Spanish-speaking country.
-However, this scenario is highly improbable.
-Most Hispanics from 1960 to 2000 were first-generation immigrants, and the number of second-generation or later was very small.
-This is supported by data from the 1960 to 2000 censuses (see Table 5).
-Only 3% of native-born Americans identified as Hispanic, indicating the small number of second-generation or later Hispanic immigrants in the sample.
-Therefore, the probability that an inter-ethnic child with a native-born father that is also a second generation+ Hispanic immigrant is very small.
+Another threat to identifying a true effect could arise from measurement error in using parents’ place of birth from the CPS data as a proxy for a parent’s ethnicity and last name: The CPS notes place of birth but not ethnic or racial identity.
+It is possible that a native-born father could be a second-generation or later immigrant from a Spanish-speaking country, but this is unlikely.
+Most Hispanics from 1960 to 2000 were first-generation immigrants, and the number of second-generation or later was very small (Table 5).
+Only 3% of native-born Americans identified as Hispanic, making it unlikely that an interethnic child with a native-born father is also a second generation Hispanic immigrant.

 From the Data: The Differences Between HW and WH Couples

-In this section, I explore the empirical data to affirm the validity of my empirical strat- egy, as presented in Table 4, which details the educational and economic profiles of par- ents from four different ethnic groupings—White White (WW), White Hispanic (WH), Hispanic White (HW), and Hispanic Hispanic (HH).
-This table meticulously lays out the average outcomes and discrepancies for each group, highlighting the impact of inter- ethnic marriages on children’s prospects.
-These results show that there is selection in marriage, and that the differences between children born to HW and children born to WH are less severe that those between the other two groups.
-Consequently, comparing WH and HW children to each other to analyze discrimination against Hispanics in the labor market provides a better comparison since any gaps that emerge between these otherwise similar groups are more likely to be attributable to discrimination rather than underlying differences in family background or socioeconomic status.
+In this section, I explore the empirical data to affirm the validity of my empirical strategy.
+Table 4 details the educational and economic profiles of parents from four different ethnic groups—White White (WW), White Hispanic (WH), Hispanic White (HW), and Hispanic Hispanic (HH), revealing the average outcomes and discrepancies for each group and highlighting the impact of interethnic marriages on their children’s prospects.
+These results show that there is selection in marriage, and that the differences between children born to HW and children born to WH are less extreme than those between the other two groups.
+In comparing WH and HW individuals to each other, any gaps that emerge between these otherwise similar groups are more likely to be attributable to discrimination rather than underlying differences in family background or socioeconomic status.

-Using the “synthetic” parents sample that I constructed using the Census data, I ex- amine the family background of the different type of children.
-WW couples have higher
+Using the “synthetic” parents I constructed using the Census data, I examine the family background of the different types of children.
+WW couples have more education: